stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 20 (P3L7) - ACME.md

 ### ACME Features Quiz 2

 _As ADLs go, ACME is relatively simple.
-In the text box, list some other features that you might like ACME to have._
+In the text box, list some other features that you might like ACME to have_.

 I mainly use TypeScript as the language-of-choice and IntelliJ as the IDE of choice.
 If ACME could also provide the same level of support that would be ideal.